kubeshop/botkube-docs/docs/installation/socketslack/index.md

 ### Delete BotKube from Slack workspace

-- Goto Slack <a href="https://api.slack.com/apps">apps</a> page<br/>
+- Go to the [Slack apps](https://api.slack.com/apps) page,
-- Click on "BotKube", scroll to bottom, and click on "Delete App" button
+- Click on "BotKube", scroll to bottom, and click on "Delete App" button.

 ## Remove BotKube from Kubernetes cluster